Bijesse/curriculum2016/year2/units/9-entrepreneur/README.md

 #Unit: Entrepreneur

 ##Scope
-In this session students will work in small groups to create a project from scratch.
+In this session, students will work in small groups to create a project from scratch.
 This project is intended to highlight some very important aspects of being a quality engineer that include:

 * Being a self-starter
 * Working in groups